 “I don’t use social media.
 Considering what we do for a living, I think it’s obvious why.”

+I could just see her shrug.
 “Okay, fair enough.
-He sure didn’t seem to know you though.”
+Still, he sure didn’t seem to know you though.”

 She interrupted.
-“But even if the two of you really are best buddies I got the impression all of this happened recently, like really recently.
+“But even if the two of you really are best buddies, which I doubt, I got the impression all of this happened recently, like really recently.
 You were at the office all night.
 How did you find out any of this?”

+I paused to think.
 “I didn’t.
 I was just making statements that generally sided with the man because of his emotional state.
 When a madman brandishes a gun, I tend to think that the best course of action is to take his side.
 I just happened upon some words that resonated with him.”
+Yeah, I admit I didn’t think particularly well.

+I heaved a sigh.
 “I apologize.
 Things are a little crazy right now.
 My heart and mind are both racing.
-I didn’t want to admit, with your life on the line, I made some assumptions and wild guesses as opposed to thinking things through logically and making rational decisions.”
+I didn’t want to admit, with your life on the line, I made some assumptions and took wild guesses instead of thinking things through logically while making rational decisions.”

-I shook my head.
+I shook my head slowly.
 “No. I know for sure where he’s headed.
 I only hope we can reach him in time.”

 Melody’s head perked with my answer but she remained silent.

 We arrived at the bridge.
-I parked my car on some dirt adjacent to the bridge’s entrance.
-Not exactly a legal parking spot but considering the circumstances it was hardly a concern.
+I parked my car on some dirt adjacent to the entrance.
+Not exactly a legal parking spot but considering the circumstances, it was hardly a concern.

 “Look.”
-Melody pointed at Joe’s blue pickup truck that was parked nearby not more than a dozen feet away from my vehicle.
-“I guess you were right though I still don’t know how in the hell you guess right.”
+Melody pointed at Joe’s blue pickup truck that was parked not more than a dozen feet away.
+“Looks like you were right.
+But how in the hell did you guess right?”

 We moved carefully toward him.
 Our arms and hands were extended.
 Before we could reach him, he spoke.
 His voice compelled the two of us to pause.